msrvhash/player-demo/README.md

-# playerdb-VASUDHAMODA

 create a microservice which serves the contents of the `People.csv` through a REST API.
-You are free to choose whatever programming language you are comfortable with, SDKs, web frameworks, databases, and online resources to complete this exercise.

-## Requirements:
-* Provide a REST API to your service
-* Provide a working Dockerfile for your service
+* REST API, a working Dockerfile for your service

-## REST API

-The service should expose two REST endpoints:
+The service exposes two REST endpoints:
 * `GET /api/players` - returns the list of all players
 * `GET /api/players/{playerID}` - returns a single player by it's ID